 Term Selection Strategy

-• Net 15: The recommended standard for SME clients.
+• Net 15: A balanced standard for small and medium business clients.

 5. Non-Payment Escalation Matrix